SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Can I use sterile water instead of bacteriostatic water?

-Technically yes, but it's not recommended unless you're using the entire vial in one day.
+Technically yes, but it is not recommended unless you are using the entire vial in one day.
 Sterile water contains no preservative, so bacteria can grow in the solution within 24 hours.
 Since retatrutide is typically dosed once weekly and a single vial lasts 3–4 weeks, bacteriostatic water is essentially mandatory.

 How do I know how many units to draw for my dose?

 Use the formula: (Dose in mg ÷ Concentration in mg/mL) × 100.
-Or just use the dose-to-units conversion table above.
-If you want to double-check your math interactively, bookmark a peptide reconstitution calculator — the conversion is the same every time, so once you've done it once you'll rarely need to recalculate.
+Or use the dose-to-units conversion table above.
+The conversion is the same every time, so once you've done it once you'll rarely need to recalculate.

 My powder didn't dissolve completely — what do I do?

 Keep swirling gently.
 Some vials take up to 10 minutes to fully dissolve.
 Warming the vial slightly between your palms can help.
-If after 10–15 minutes there are still visible particles, the peptide may be damaged or the vial may have been exposed to moisture at some point.
+If after 10–15 minutes there are still visible particles, the peptide may be damaged or the vial may have been exposed to moisture.
 Contact your supplier.

 Can I reconstitute a vial and then freeze the liquid for later?